python/cpython/Doc/library/xmlrpc.server.rst

    parameter should be a factory for request handler instances; it defaults to :class:`SimpleXMLRPCRequestHandler`.
 The *addr* and *requestHandler* parameters are passed to the :class:`socketserver.TCPServer` constructor.
-If *logRequests* is true (the default), requests will be logged; setting this parameter to false will turn off logging.
+If *logRequests* is a truthy value (the default), requests will be logged; setting this parameter to false will turn off logging.
 The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned from the server.
 The *bind_and_activate* parameter controls whether